Castlevania III: Dracula's Curse: Plot

-The year is 1476, and Count Dracula has started to ravage Europe with an army of monsters.
+The game is set during the year 1476, where Count Dracula has started to ravage Europe with an army of monsters.
 The Belmont family of vampire hunters, once exiled from Wallachia, are called into action.
-They feared the Belmonts' "super-human" power, but with Dracula menacing to swallow Europe in darkness, they are left with no choice but to call Trevor Belmont (Ralph C. Belmondo in the Japanese version), current wielder of the Vampire Killer whip.

-Joining Trevor Belmont in his mission to defeat Dracula are three new playable characters: Sypha Belnades, a young sorceress with poor physical attack power but powerful elemental magic spells at her disposal; Grant Danasty, a pirate with the ability to climb on walls and change direction in mid-jump (a rare ability in earlier games of the series); and Alucard, Dracula's son, a dhampir with the ability to shoot fireballs and transform into a bat.
+Joining Trevor Belmont in his mission to defeat Dracula are three new playable characters: Sypha Belnades, a young sorceress with poor physical attack power but powerful elemental magic spells at her disposal; Grant Danasty, a pirate with the ability to climb on walls and change direction in mid-jump; and Alucard, Dracula's son, a dhampir with the ability to shoot fireballs and transform into a bat.
 Trevor can be accompanied by only one companion at a time.
 If he chooses to take on another he must abandon his current companion.
-The player can "spiritually transform" between Trevor and his ally with the "select" button.
-Both Trevor and whoever is accompanying him share the same health meter and heart counter.
 The ending of the game differs depending on which companion Trevor has with him at the time, or if he does not take another character with him at all.